Can You Recover Damages if You Have a Pre-Existing Injury?

 The Eggshell Rule: What It Is and How It May Help Your Claim

 The eggshell rule is a legal theory that says the at-fault party cannot avoid liability for an injury simply because the victim was more likely to suffer a more serious injury because of a pre-existing medical condition.

-This means if you have pre-existing condition that was aggravated or worsened in a new accident, you may still be eligible to recover compensation for the aggravation of your injury.
+This means if you have a pre-existing condition that was aggravated or worsened in a new accident, you may still be eligible to recover compensation for the aggravation of your injury.